A multiplicative ergodic theoretic characterization of relative equilibrium states: Proofs

 We point out that the idea of studying the Ruelle-Perron-Frobenius cocycle over a factor $Y$ and expressing the operators corresponding to symbols in $\mathsf A(Y)$ as sums of operators indexed by symbols in $\mathsf A(X)$, as well as some of the cones that we study here and the description of $S_P$ above, appears in work of Piraino \cite{Mark}.

-\begin{thm} Let $X$ be an irreducible shift of finite type, let $\pi\colon X\to Y$ be a factor map of class degree 1 and let $\phi$ be a H\"older continuous function on $X$.
+\begin{thm} [Main theorem, class degree 1 case] Let $X$ be an irreducible shift of finite type, let $\pi\colon X\to Y$ be a forward-looking factor map of class degree 1 and let $\phi$ be a H\"older continuous function on $X^+$.
 Suppose $\nu$ is a fully supported invariant measure on $Y$.
-Then the cocycle $(\mathcal L_{y}^{(n)})$ has a simple top Lyapunov exponent, whose value is $r_{\pi}(\nu)$. \end{thm}
+Then the cocycle $(\mathcal L_{y}^{(n)})$ has a simple top Lyapunov exponent, whose value is $r_{\pi}(\nu)$, the relative pressure of $\phi$ over $\nu$.